WMCB-Tech/RickSploit/README.md

 *I might even rickroll Tool-X, Zphisher or Say cheese* 😬

+This package might be fun to troll and rickroll someone 🥴

 I hope this tool doesn't affect users who wanted to become IT Security

 See [FAQ Page](https://wiki.termux.com/wiki/FAQ#Where_are_Metasploit_and_Hydra_packages) for more info